 “Parents who use marijuana themselves may not fully realize the effect this can have on their children.
 Seeing parents use marijuana makes kids more likely to use it themselves, whether or not their parents tell them not to, because actions speak louder than words.”

-Furthermore, according to NIDA, marijuana potency has steadily increased over the past 30 years.
-Side by side with the impact of marijuana legalization, advances in technology have sent THC levels in the drug skyrocketing.
+Furthermore, NIDA reports that marijuana potency has steadily increased over the past 30 years, further increasing the risk of marijuana addiction.
 In the early 1990s, the average THC content in confiscated marijuana samples was roughly 3.8 percent.
-In 2014, the THC content had risen dramatically, to 12.2 percent.
+By 2020, the THC content had risen dramatically, to an average of more than 15 percent and, in some vaping products, as high as 80 percent.

 How to Recognize Marijuana Use in Teenagers

-Teens who are regularly using marijuana might show any or all of the following symptoms:
+Along with understanding the effects of marijuana legalization, Parents should also be aware of the signs of teenage marijuana use.
+Teens who are regularly using the drug might show any or all of the following symptoms:

 - Talking loudly

 - Marijuana paraphernalia on their person or in their room